Which Do You Think Is The Biggest Change?

 The rubbers on a table tennis bat used in competition are nowadays black and red.
 It wasn't always this way, in the late seventies and early eighties Paul Uttley from the Cairns Table Tennis Club remembers players were not only playing with different colours, but also the same colour on both sides.

 But after the Tokyo 2020 Olympics, this restriction is set to lift.
 ITTF President Thomas Weikert said different colours other than red may be used in one side, while the other should remain in black.
 Obviously, to play table tennis you need a racquet.

 The Brisbane Table Tennis club pro-shop offers table tennis bats that suit beginners in the Bronze Bat and intermediate players in the Silver Bat.
 They also can create a bespoke bat for you with a blade and rubbers and they will assemble it for you.

 Perhaps the biggest change in table tennis in history was the change to the scoring system.
 Prior to 2001 games were scored up to 21 with service changing every 5 points.
 Since then the game has been scored up to 11 with service changing every 2 points.
-If both players (or both pairs in doubles) score 10 points, then the game shall be won by the first player or pair who subsequently gained a lead of 2 points.
+If both players (or both pairs in doubles) score 10 points, then the game shall be won by the first player or pair who subsequently wins by 2 points.